bajratech/bajratech.github.io/_posts/2016-10-21-Bajra Weekly,Festive Season.md

 {% include image.html
             img="/public/images/posts/DashainGame.jpg"
             title="Obstacle Race"
-            caption="Long jumps that shall always be rembered :P " %}
+            caption="Long jumps that shall always be remembered :P " %}

 **Sushant - the garibb** is no longer "garibb" as he won everybody else's money who played cards on that day.
 This paragraph actually intends to make **Ankur Dai**, **Suman Dai**, **Milan Dai**,  **Degendra Dai** and **Prabhat Dai** jealous as they were not present while we enjoyed the treat and games.